-- 1 Each agency has a program structure which is described in its narrative presentation. - The Total columns display the sum of the amounts recommended for the "subobjects" Supplies and Materials, Travel, Contractual Services, Equipment and Maintenance Undistributed and the difference between the appropriations available in the current fiscal year and the amounts recommended for the next fiscal year, with negative amounts displayed in parentheses. - The Supplies and Materials columns display the amounts recommended for the "subobject" Supplies and Materials and the difference between the appropriations available in the current fiscal year and the amounts recommended for the next fiscal year, with negative amounts displayed in parentheses.
+- 1 Each agency has a program structure which is described in its narrative presentation. - 2 The Total columns display the sum of the amounts recommended for the "subobjects" Supplies and Materials, Travel, Contractual Services, Equipment and Maintenance Undistributed and the difference between the appropriations available in the current fiscal year and the amounts recommended for the next fiscal year, with negative amounts displayed in parentheses. - 3 The Supplies and Materials columns display the amounts recommended for the "subobject" Supplies and Materials and the difference between the appropriations available in the current fiscal year and the amounts recommended for the next fiscal year, with negative amounts displayed in parentheses.
 Supplies and Materials include items such as institutional food, clothing, household supplies and office supplies.
-The mix of items purchased will, of course, vary widely from agency to agency and program to program. - Similar to 3 above, these columns display the recommended and change amounts for the "subobject" Travel.
+The mix of items purchased will, of course, vary widely from agency to agency and program to program.

+- [4] Similar to [3] above, these columns display the recommended and change amounts for the "subobject" Travel.
 Travel includes items such as public transportation, meals and lodging, reimbursement for the use of personal cars, and the costs associated with the operation and maintenance of State-owned cars. - Similar to 3 above, these columns display the recommended and change amounts for the "subobject" Contractual Services.
 Contractual services includes the payment of leases, the rental of data processing and other equipment, and a variety of services provided to the State on an occasional or regular basis by outside vendors.
 Some examples are printing, accounting, legal, consulting, and medical services. - Similar to 3 above, these columns display the recommended and change amounts for the "subobject" Equipment.
 Equipment includes items such as vehicles, office machines and furniture, and highway equipment. - These columns display the recommended and change amounts for Maintenance Undistributed.
 Maintenance Undistributed is not a subobject within Nonpersonal Service.
 It contains one or more lump sum appropriations for specific purposes or programs; as appropriated, it may not distinguish between major objects or subobjects.
-Under the State Finance Law, before an agency can use these funds, a segregation ("certificate") must be issued by the Director of the Budget to specify the amounts available from the lump sum for major objects (Personal Service, Nonpersonal Service) and for various subobjects (e.g., personal service regular, travel, equipment).
-Copies of the certificate are filed with the Comptroller and the legislative fiscal committees.
+Under the State Finance Law, before an agency can use these funds, a segregation (budget journal) must be issued by the Director of the Budget to specify the amounts available from the lump sum for major objects (Personal Service, Nonpersonal Service) and for various subobjects (e.g., personal service regular, travel, equipment).
+Access to these budget journals is available to the State Comptroller and to the legislative fiscal committees.